asethwright/viewmedica-docs/README.md

 *Menu Structure*

 1. Library - The top level taxonomy item in ViewMedica 7.
-2. Collection - Subcategorizes libraries.
-For example, there are many collections in a library.
-If a collection is to be skipped, it is given the same name as the library.
+2. Collection - Subcategorizes Libraries.
+A library may be divided into several Collections.
+If a library is not divided into Collections, the Collection menu is skipped, and given the same name as the library.
-3. Group - Typically groups are divided into either Procedures, Conditions, and Surgical Procedures/Non-surgical Procedures.
+3. Group - Subcategorizes Collections.
+Typically groups are set as Procedures, Conditions, and Surgical Procedures/Non-surgical Procedures.
 4. Item - A ViewMedica content item that can be viewed by the end user.

 *Player Versions*

 1. ViewMedica 7 - refers to the suite of both ViewMedica Flash and ViewMedica HTML.
-It is an attempt to have a version of ViewMedica which is supported on all devices.
+This allows for a ViewMedica which is supported on all devices.
-2. ViewMedica HTML - The JavaScript and HTML version of ViewMedica which was released in 2013.
+2. ViewMedica HTML - The JavaScript and HTML version of ViewMedica which was first released in 2013.
 This version of ViewMedica is being actively developed.
 3. ViewMedica Flash - The deprecated version of ViewMedica which is written in ActionScript.
-This player is no longer supported but is maintained for supporting video playback in IE8 and lower.
+This player is no longer under development, but is used to support video playback in IE8 and lower.
-4. ViewMedica Mobile - A paid service which allows users to play videos from their device without an internet connection.
+4. ViewMedica Mobile - An app which allows users to play videos from their iPad device without an internet connection.
 It can be downloaded from the App Store.
-Mirroring is also required and can be purchased from the user's viewmedica.com account.
+Users with an active ViewMedica Web account can purchase from their viewmedica.com account the Mobile Mirroring add-on service required to use the ViewMedica Mobile app.
 5. ViewMedica DVD/CCTV - Products for in-office or waiting room use of the ViewMedica player and require no internet connection.

 ### Help Links

 The standard ViewMedica documentation can be found at https://swarminteractive.com/viewmedica-support.html.
-This documentation is intended for users who are writing custom applications which utilize the ViewMedica player.
+This documentation is intended for users who are writing custom applications which use the ViewMedica player.

 ### Using the Player